MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 ## Benefits of Enterprise App Management

-The benefits of using Enterprise App Management are the following:
+The Enterprise App Management provides the following benefits:

 - **Streamlined app management**: You can save time and reduce complexity by streamlining the app management process.
 Discover and add apps directly from the Intune console.
 - **Stay current with updates**: You're able to keep apps up-to-date by easily creating apps for the new versions of products as they're available in the catalog.